brinecr/pet-api/README.md

-# Pet Tracking Application: The API
+# Pet Sharing Application: The API

 I want to make a pet database, so that you have multiple users and you can track the different pets that they have.